eonil/editor/modules/README.md

 Architecture & Naming Convention
 --------------------------------
+Driver runs shell and model.
+And does nothing else.
+Shell manages GUI.
+It places GUI components and manages layout and transition.
+Model keeps all data and selection* states.
+It limits mutation, and provides shared storage for states that used by multiple GUI components.
+Each GUI components are fully segregated, and don't talk each other for data.
+Each GUI components can be out-synced, and no guaratee of synchronization is provided.
+Nested GUI components are all same.
+But container GUI component need to set contextual model and capsulated container GUI component.

+* If you're not sure what's selection state that need to be stored in model, check whether it should be shared among multiple view components.

 A UI component is built with a controller and its view or view-controllers.

 A UI component and is built with two parts.
 One is controller and